 She glances at me with a smile.
 She looks much healthier than that time I witnessed her testing how to strangle herself with a sheet.

 “Yes, I’ll keep obsessing over Japanese stuff.
 I couldn’t care less about the news.”

-Alazne is placidly staring at the view as she squints against the sun.
+Alazne stares placidly at the view as she squints against the sun.

-“This is one of those things they say…” she begins with a low, shy voice.
+“This is one of those things they say…” she begins in a low, shy voice.